Gustav Klimt: Gustav Klimt Foundation

-Nazi looted art: restitution and litigation
+Nazi-looted art: restitution and litigation

 In 2000, a government committee recommended that Klimt's Lady with Hat and Feather Boa, in Belvedere Museum in Vienna, be restituted to the heirs of the Jewish family that had owned it before the Nazi Anschluss.

-National Public Radio reported on 17 January 2006 that "The Austrian National Gallery is being compelled by a national arbitration board to return five paintings by Gustav Klimt to a Los Angeles based woman, the heir of a Jewish family that had its art stolen by the Nazis.
+National Public Radio reported on 17 January 2006 that "The Austrian National Gallery is being compelled by a national arbitration board to return five paintings by Gustav Klimt to a Los Angeles-based woman, the heir of a Jewish family that had its art stolen by the Nazis.
 The paintings are estimated to be worth at least $150 million."
 This incident, involving Maria Altmann, was subsequently made into the Hollywood movie Woman in Gold, starring Helen Mirren.
+Later that year, the most notable of the five paintings, 1907's Portrait of Adele Bloch-Bauer I (also known as "The Woman in Gold"), was sold at auction for $135 million (at the time, the highest price ever paid for a single painting).
+The winning bidder was art collector Ronald S. Lauder, founder of Neue Galerie in New York, where it remains on display.

-The paintings were sold by auction house Christie's for $325 million in 2006.
+In 2009 the Lentos Art Museum in Linz, Austria restituted Klimt's Portrait of Ria Munk III (Frauenbildnis) to the heirs of Aranka Munk, a Jewish art collector in Vienna who was murdered in the Holocaust.
+The looted portrait was of her daughter.

 In 2021 the French minister of culture announced that the only Klimt in France's national collections was Nazi loot which should be restituted to the heirs of the Jewish family that had been persecuted by Nazis.
 Rosebushes Under the Trees, painted in 1905, had been owned by Nora Stiasi, who had been forced to sell it before being murdered by the Nazis.
 It is currently hanging in France's Orsay Museum which purchased it from Swiss art dealer Peter Nathan in 1980.
+A similar painting by Klimt known as Apple Trees II, which was also Nazi loot, was mistakenly returned to the wrong family by the Austrian authorities, and subsequently sold.
+As of 2018, its ownership was still in dispute.

-A similar painting, also painted by Klimt and known as Apple Trees II, which was also Nazi loot, was mistakenly returned to the wrong family by the Austrian authorities.
+In 2023, Ronald S. Lauder agreed to restitute and repurchase Klimt's The Black Feather Hat, which had belonged to Irene Beran, before she fled the Nazis.
+The painting's provenance was unclear after it left Beran's collection, resurfacing in Stuttgart in connection to the Nazi Friedrich Welz.
+Beran's mother and former husband Philip were murdered by the Nazis after being deported to the Theresienstadt concentration camp.